hbc/Intro-to-Unix/lessons/01_the_filesystem.md

 ****
 **Exercise**

-Open 'awesome.txt' and on a new line add the following `echo "This is my first file written in nano"`, and save the file.
+1. Open 'awesome.txt' and on a new line add the following `echo "This is my first file written in nano"`, and save the file.
+2. Move 'awesome.txt' to the `other` directory in `unix_workshop`.
 ****

 ****